Warm Pear and Hazelnut Tea Bread

 - 1 cup packed brown sugar Add to list

-- 1 cup rolled grains such as oatmeal, barley, in any combination Add to list
+- 1 cup rolled grains such as oats or barley, in any combination Add to list

 - 1 cup coarsely chopped hazelnuts Add to list